sysbio-unam/GAFerm/README.md

 In the optimization section it's possible to enter you data, select a model and both the parameters and their search ranges.
 Genetic Algorithms are used to carry out the optimization.You have to select the value of the following genetic algorithm parameters: population size, number of generations, crossover probability and mutation probability.
 ![Alt text](readme_files/user_interface_opt.jpeg)

-### Team work
+### Work team

 This web application was developed as a thesis project.
-The memebers and institutions involved are:
+The members and institutions involved are:

 * D.C.
 Elisa Domínguez Hüttinger
 * D.C.
 Juan Carlos González Hernández